-If you need to ask for a leave of absence from your job, for medical reasons or otherwise, it's best to submit your request in writing.
-The printable sample letter provided here is a good example, and you can use it as a starting point for putting together your own letter.
+If you need to ask for a leave of absence from your job, it's best to submit your request in writing.
+The printable sample letter provided here is a good example that you can use as a starting point to customize to your situation.

 - To make changes to the text, click anywhere in the document.
 You will be able to move your cursor to the areas you need to edit with your mouse or the arrow keys on your keyboard.

 - Delete any text that does not apply in your situation, replacing it with what you need to say.
 Areas that definitely need to be updated are underlined, though you can make changes to any part of the document.

 - Proofread carefully, being sure there are no errors, that the letter clearly communicates your request and that it is properly formatted.
 The specific reasons for your request should be clearly listed.

 - Check spelling to verify that all words are spelled correctly, then proofread carefully for grammar and content.